2017-fall-arch1/project-3-halfstepdown333/project3/README.md

-# ACME TOY -Project 2- Arch1
+# Mr.Ping Pong -Project 3- Arch1

 This directory contains:
 * code that implements a pong game, sound and buttons